Can your genes guide prostate cancer care? new study investigates

 Summary

-This study looks at inherited gene mutations (like BRCA1 and BRCA2) in men with prostate cancer.
+This study looks at inherited gene changes (like BRCA) in men with prostate cancer to understand how common they are and how they affect treatment.
 Researchers will collect saliva samples and health information from 1,360 men in Washington state.
-The goal is to understand how these mutations affect cancer treatment and to help family members know their own cancer risk.
+The goal is to improve cancer care and help family members know their own cancer risk.

 Get updates